-Dozens killed as landslides bury villages in Afghanistan and Pakistan
+More than 100 killed as avalanches bury villages in Afghanistan and Pakistan

 At least 50 were killed in the Barg-e-Matal district of Nuristan province -- to the north of Kabul -- where unrelenting snow has buried villages and closed roads to rescue workers.

-Across the border in Pakistan, an avalanche rocked the the district of Chitral late Saturday night, when most were asleep.
+Across the border in Pakistan, an avalanche rocked the district of Chitral late Saturday night, when most were asleep.
 In the high-altitude Garam Chashma area, 13 have been confirmed dead and 19 have been injured, said Shahab Ahmed, the District Coordination Officer of Chitral.

 The dead in Garam Chashma include four women, four children, and one man, Ahmed said.
 The devastating wave of pounding snow and ice left 19 houses in the area damaged, he added.